Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Phase Diagram of Stability

 The first type of irregular behavior, shown in figure \ref{f:m05w1}, is monotonic ($t_H$ increases with decreasing $\epsilon$ as usual), but it is not well fit by a power law.
 In fact, this behavior would classify as metastable by the criterion of section \ref{s:metastable} in that the power law of the best fit $t_H=a\epsilon^{-p}+b$ is significantly different from $p=2$, except for the fact that the reduced $\chi^2$ value for the fit is very large (greater than 10) and also that different fitting algorithms can return significantly different fits, even though the data may appear to the eye like a smooth power law.
 In any case, this type of behavior apparently indicates a breakdown of metastable behavior and hints at the appearance of non-monotonicity.
 So far, our evolutions have not demonstrated sudden jumps in $t_H$ typical of stability at low amplitudes, however.

-Figure \ref{f:m5w034} exemplifies non-monotonic behavior in the irregular phase.
+Figure \ref{f:m5w034} exemplifies non-monotonic behavior in the irregular class.
 This type of behavior, which was noted already by \cite{1304.4166}, involves one or more sudden jumps in $t_H$ as $\epsilon$ decreases, which may be followed by a sudden decrease in $t_H$ and then resumed smooth monotonic increase in $t_H$.
 There are suggestions that this type of initial data is stable at low amplitudes due to the usual appearance of non-collapsing evolutions, but it is worth noting that these amplitudes could instead experience another jump and decrease in $t_H$, just at $t_H>t_{lim}$.
 Finally, \cite{1508.02709} studied this type of behavior in some detail, denoting it as ``quasi-stable.''

-The last type of irregular behavior is apparently chaotic, in that $t_H$ appears to be sensitive to initial conditions (ie, value of amplitude) over some range of amplitudes.
+Some irregular initial data demonstrate evidence of chaotic behavior, in that $t_H$ appears to be sensitive to initial conditions (ie, value of amplitude) over some range of amplitudes.
 This type of behavior appears over the range of masses (see figure \ref{f:m0w11} for a mild case for massless scalars), but it is more common and more dramatic at larger $\mu$.
-Figures \ref{f:m20w016},\ref{f:m20w019} represent the most extreme chaotic behavior among the initial data that we studied with collapse at $t_H<50$ not very far separated from amplitudes that do not collapse for $t<t_{lim}$ along with an unpredictable pattern of variation in $t_H$.
-This type of chaotic behavior has been seen previously in the collapse of transparent but gravitationally interacting thin shells in AdS \cite{Brito:2016xvw} as well as in the collapse of massless scalars in AdS$_5$ Einstein-Gauss-Bonnet gravity \cite{1410.1869,1608.05402}.
-In both cases, the chaotic behavior is hypothesized to be due to the transfer of energy between two infalling shells, with horizon formation only proceeding when one shell is sufficiently energetic.
+Figures \ref{f:m20w016},\ref{f:m20w019} represent the most extreme behavior of this type among the initial data that we studied with collapse at $t_H<50$ not very far separated from amplitudes that do not collapse for $t<t_{lim}$ along with an unpredictable pattern of variation in $t_H$.
+This type of evidence for chaotic behavior has been seen previously in the collapse of transparent but gravitationally interacting thin shells in AdS \cite{Brito:2016xvw} as well as in the collapse of massless scalars in AdS$_5$ Einstein-Gauss-Bonnet gravity \cite{1410.1869,1608.05402}; these references speculated that the $t_H$ vs $\epsilon$ curve is fractal.
+In both cases, this type of behavior is hypothesized to be due to the transfer of energy between two infalling shells, with horizon formation only proceeding when one shell is sufficiently energetic.
 In the latter case, the extra scale of the theory (given by the coefficient of the Gauss-Bonnet term in the action) leads the single initial pulse of scalar matter to break into two pulses.